-With other assets, the basic-rate of CGT is 10%, and the higher-rate is 20%.
+With other assets, such as shares, the basic-rate of CGT is 10%, and the higher-rate is 20%.

-Bear in mind that any capital gains will be added to your other income sources when working out which income tax bracket you'll fall into for the year, and may push you into a higher bracket.
+Bear in mind that any capital gains will be added to your other income sources when working out which income tax bracket you'll fall into for the year, and therefore might push you into a higher bracket.

 All taxpayers have an annual CGT allowance, meaning they can earn a certain amount tax-free.

 You're not allowed to carry over any unused CGT allowance into the next tax year – so if you don't use it, you'll lose it.

 How much CGT will I pay?

-As the name suggests, CGT is only charged on the gains you make, rather than the amount you sell the property for.
+As the name suggests, CGT is only charged on the gains you make (the profit), rather than the full amount you sell the property for.

-To work out your gain, deduct the amount you originally bought the property for from the sales price.
+To work out your gain, you can deduct the amount you originally paid for the property from the sales price.

-Then deduct any legitimate costs involved with buying and selling, such as broker fees, stamp duty, and improvements to the property while you owned it.
+You can also deduct any legitimate costs involved with buying and selling the property.
+This includes things like broker fees, stamp duty, and some improvements to the property that were made while you owned it.